top of page

 3. Profile Only the Mapped Columns

-• Subset the dataset to include only columns listed in the mapping sheet
+• Subset the dataset to include only columns listed in the mapping sheet.

-• Run profiling with ydata-profiling on those columns
+• Apply ydata-profiling on those specific columns.

 • Update the mapping sheet with findings such as:

-• Formatting Needs: regex patterns for phone numbers (^\+61\d{9}$), ABNs, emails
+- Formatting Needs: Regular expressions (regex) for inputs like phone numbers (^\+61\d{9}$), ABNs, and emails.

 Monitoring Data Quality with Power BI